Gigaspaces/xap-docs/site/content/xap120/transaction-management.markdown

 You can also use Spring's [TransactionTemplate](http://static.springframework.org/spring/docs/2.5.x/api/org/springframework/transaction/support/TransactionTemplate.html) if you prefer.
 This is documented in full in the [Spring reference guide](http://static.springframework.org/spring/docs/2.5.x/reference/transaction.html#transaction-programmatic).
 {{%/refer%}}

-{{% tip %}}
+{{% note %}}
 When using Programmatic Transaction Management you should be expecting to handle the `org.springframework.transaction.TransactionException` that will have the exact reason as an instance of `net.jini.core.transaction.TransactionException`.
 This has the following subclasses exceptions: CannotAbortException, CannotCommitException, CannotJoinException, CannotNestException, CrashCountException, TimeoutExpiredException,UnknownTransactionException.
-{{% /tip %}}
+{{% /note %}}

 # Spring TransactionDefinition Mapping to GigaSpaces ReadModifiers

-The following table describes the mapping between the [Spring TransactionDefinition](http://static.springsource.org/spring/docs/2.0.x/api/org/springframework/transaction/TransactionDefinition.html) Mapping to GigaSpaces ReadModifiers:
+The following table describes the mapping between the {{%exurl "Spring TransactionDefinition""http://static.springsource.org/spring/docs/2.0.x/api/org/springframework/transaction/TransactionDefinition.html"%}} Mapping to GigaSpaces ReadModifiers:

 |Spring TransactionDefinition| GigaSpaces ReadModifiers |